Padillma/challenge1/README.md

     Total display will split into Previous Entries and Total count. to keep track how many times the save button was used and keep a clear total.
     Image. client wants an image of a bus stop to the background of the box.

-#Dev Notes
+# Dev Notes
-Requirements may be added or removed
+Requirements may be added or removed.
+Future tasks/ new implementations:
+    1) test how many entries that can be saved
+    2) buttons highlights when user hover over them